nespar7/judiciary-information-system-software-project/README.md

 * Add a custom table component to show user and case information more efficiently.
 * Implement the payment functionality so that a non-admin user can only access cases they have paid for.
+* Add error messages when creation and login fails.
+* Change fields like lawyer's name, etc. to selectors since they can not be something not in the database.